slysherz/vscode-comment-box/README.md

 ## Todo
 * Consider allowing multiple box styles (possibly by passing an argument to the extension).
 * Consider adding a command that generates a box style from an example.
+* Consider converting spaces back to tabs when it makes sense.

 ## Known Issues